sablier-labs/flow/TECHNICAL-DOC.md

 By using an 18-decimal `rps` system, we can allow streaming of amount less than Minimum Transferable Value.

+### Conclusion

-The above issues are inherent to **all** decimal systems, and get worse as the number of decimals used to represent rps decreases.
+The above issues are inherent to **all** decimal systems, and get worse as the number of decimals used to represent `rps` decreases.
 Therefore, we took the decision to define `rps` as an 18-decimal number so that it can minimize, if not rectify, the above two problems.
 Along with this, we also need to consider the following:

 - Store snapshot debt in 18-decimals fixed point number.